 Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2021 and 2020, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$10,660 thousand and \$31,844 thousand, respectively.
+For years 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$53,223 thousand and \$(10,660) thousand, respectively.